aimeeu/cheats/git.md

 ```

 ## Create PR
-Create PR in kubernetes/website like normal
+Create PR in kubernetes/website - **be sure to pick the correct kubernetes/website branch**